 In 1994, the indigenous uprising in Chiapas created concern in Chihuahua because the indigenous people living in the Sierra Tarahumara were targeted as another possible problem.
-At the same time, research was published revealing two serious issues in Chihuahua: the marginalization of the indigenous Tarahumaran, an indigenous population, and the lack of resources at the civil society organizations aiming to reduce social inequality.
-At that moment, the nature of the crises that the Chihuahua people were facing was not as obvious as the one that occurred two years before.
-Only the businessmen realized the seriousness of the present problem: social inequality and lack of opportunities could lead to the instability of marginalized sectors.
+At the same time, research was published revealing two serious issues in Chihuahua: the marginalization of the indigenous Tarahumara, an indigenous population, and the lack of resources at the civil society organizations aiming to reduce social inequality.

+At that moment, the nature of the crises that the people of Chihuahua were facing was not as obvious as the one that occurred two years before.
+Only the businessmen seemed to realize the seriousness of the present problem: social inequality and lack of opportunities could lead to the instability of marginalized sectors.

-The "maquiladora boom" experienced in Chihuahua from the 1980's through the 1990's, was caused by the establishment of a great number of foreign enterprises.
-It brought economic resources to the region, but unfortunately, also caused problems such as delinquency and familiar disintegration.
+The "maquiladora boom" experienced in Chihuahua from the 1980's through the 1990's, was caused by the influx of a great number of foreign enterprises.
+It brought economic resources to the region, but unfortunately, also caused problems such as delinquency and the disintegration of many families.
 Rural migration towards the cities, especially Chihuahua and Ciudad Juárez, rose sharply.
 Even though the maquiladoras generated employment, the situation of marginalized people did not get better.
 According to Victor Orozco,

-"According to official data between 1980 and 1990, analysis reveals an increasing number of people earning less money at Chihuahua."
+"According to official data between 1980 and 1990, analysis reveals an increasing number of people earning less money in Chihuahua."